 This Introduction to Marketing course reviews the fundamentals of the marketing process.
 Students will examine the factors that influence buyers in multiple markets with respect to product, price, promotion, and distribution.
 Emphasis will be placed on application and decision-making needed to succeed in today's competitive business environment.
-Prerequisites: None Lecture Hours: 40: Lab Hours: 0
+Prerequisites: None Lecture Hours: 40; Lab Hours: 0

-MAR2141 - Introduction to International Marketing
+MAR 2141 - Introduction to International Marketing

-Examines the basic principles of marketing in an international environment.
+This course examines the basic principles of marketing as an international environment.
 Major areas of the cultural, political and economic environments affecting multinational marketing management are reviewed for analysis of international marketing problems.
-Prerequisites: MAR1011 Lecture Hours: 40; Lab Hours: 0
+Prerequisite: MAR 1011 Lecture Hours: 40 Lab Hours: 0